Menlo Park Dental Excellence

 First, I will determine exactly what you hope to accomplish.
 In other words, what is your goal during this first visit?
 Some people just want an exam or teeth cleaning, while others want treatment for a toothache or TMJ (Temporal Mandibular Joint) pain.
-Other services include treatment for missing teeth, implant consultations, cosmetic reconstruction, in-office bleaching, home teeth whitening and more.Read More
+Other services include treatment for missing teeth, implant consultations, cosmetic dentistry and reconstruction, home teeth whitening and more.Read More

 After you fill out a new patient information form, we will discuss your health history, dental history, and your goal or concern for the visit.

 I then begin to examine your head, neck, teeth and gums.
 I perform a cancer screening and check for TMJ Disorder.
 From there, I go over the cost of regular and deep cleaning, and address any other reasons for your first visit.